aliibrahim80/dalilcoin/doc/paymentchannels.md

 # Payment Channels

-Dalilcoin has the infrastructure to support bidirectional payment channels (Poon Dryja 2016), namely, multisig and hash time lock contracts (htlc).
+Dalilcoin has the infrastructure to support bidirectional payment channels (Poon Dryja 2016), namely, multisig and hashed timelock contracts (htlc).
 Details are below.

 ## Multisig